 We’ve been waiting to do more online training for years – its just never made its way up our very full wish list.
-So we came up with the School of the Air idea last year, or approximately three decades ago before Covid.
+So we came up with the School of the Air idea last year, or what feels like approximately three decades ago before Covid.
 The initial idea was that we always wanted to do interactive trainings online, and we want to break down the barriers for people from all over this wide land, just like the School of the Air.
 We’ve seen the power of regional towns fighting unwanted projects, and even when we visit communities, it is very hard to cover everything in a day or two.

 HOW WILL IT BE STRUCTURED

 Excitingly – we are going to get in the plane and build it while we are flying.
 We will spend several months in experimental mode, trialling different formats, timeslots, and facilitation styles.
 We don’t want to be “just another webinar.”
 There sure is a heck of a lot of that going around right now, but people are used to learning this way now – so we are excited the time has come.
 We will be ensuring an interactve and engaging experience as possible.